hmccode/hmccode.github.io/_posts/2017-03-05-pos-agents.md

 HTTP errors happen when there is a problem with Internet connections from the POS agents to the back-end server.
 Pulse is a new signal we are sending from the POS agents to the back-end system to report status and to determine the back-end health, specifically whether Oracle is down or up.

 If a POS Agent is switched to offline mode, all transactions are honored!
-However, the tracking transactions are stored locally so they can auto-uploaded at certain interval (see below).
-The POS agent will switch back to Online mode when a new Pulse signal determines that the back-end system is healthy.
+However, the tracking transactions are stored locally so they can be auto-uploaded at certain interval (see below).
+The POS agent will switch back to Online mode when a new Pulse signal determines that the back-end system is healthy again.

 ## Auto-upload offline transaction records

 As mentioned, in offline mode, all transactions are honored!
 However, the tracking transactions are stored locally in the POS agents.
 The POS agents employ a new scheduler that auto-uploads all locally-stored tracking transactions to the server.
 This relieves IT managers from having to do this step manually.
-The POS Agents user interface still allows a manual invocation of the upload process if desired.
+Please note, however, that the POS Agents user interface still allows a manual invocation of the upload process if desired.

 ## User Interface changes to reflect online and offline modes